Nutrition Coaching vs. Meal Planning: Which One Gets Results in Austin?

 • I don’t need messaging support or check-ins.

-2. Week 1 Plan: simple structure (protein targets + plate method), grocery list, quick recipes.
+Week 1 Plan: protein targets, plate method, grocery list, quick recipes.

-5. After 6–12 Weeks: maintain with a lighter cadence or seasonal tune-ups.
+After 6–12 Weeks: maintain with lighter cadence or seasonal tune-ups.

 • Protein 0.7–1.0 g/lb/day; carbs higher on training days.